 When traveling as a resident, you’ll need a valid passport, driver’s license, state ID, or military ID.
 Before traveling, be sure to check your identification to ensure they’re valid and current.
 Also, take some time to learn about the laws of the state you’re flying to — that helps avoid delays and frustrations.

 U.S. citizens can also use state-issued enhanced driver’s licenses (EDLs) to fly locally.
-EDLs, however, are only available in select states, including New York, Washington, Minnesota, and Michigan.
-They’re given to residents in states close to U.S. borders to comply with the Western Hemisphere Travel Initiative.
+EDLs, however, are only available in select states, including New York, Washington, Minnesota, Vermont, and Michigan.
+They’re typically given to residents in states close to U.S. borders to comply with the Western Hemisphere Travel Initiative.

 If you’re a foreign national traveling within the U.S., you’ll need your passport.
 Be sure to keep your passport safe.
 Flying within the U.S. without a passport as a foreign national can be quite stressful.